-These lessons showcase the elite mindset required to do improbable engineering feats.
+These lessons showcase the elite mindset required to pull off improbable engineering feats.
 And one of the most extraordinary feats was the 1969 Moon landing.
 I’m going to discuss what engineers can learn from NASA’s Apollo program to level up.

-For the Apollo missions, NASA engineers did a lot of engineering work.
-But also, many third-party engineering firms were involved.
+For the Apollo missions, NASA engineers did a lot of the engineering.
+But also, many third-party engineering firms provided help.

 #1 Design around every last constraint

-All engineers design around real-world constraints driven by the laws of nature.
-But also, you follow human laws driven by the engineering code of ethics.
+Engineers design around real-world constraints driven by the laws of nature.
+But also, they follow human laws driven by the engineering code of ethics.

 In NASA’s mission to the Moon, the constraint list was mind-boggling long.
 So much so, it makes Christopher Columbus’ voyage across the ocean in a wooden ship look like child’s play.

-And if this wasn’t enough, the technology of 1969 looks completely foreign to us today.
+The technology alone from 1969 looks completely foreign to us today.
 Just look at your Apple iPhone.
 It has 100,000 times more processing power than the computers used in the Apollo 11 mission.
-How insane is this?!

-Despite these difficulties, engineers safely sent humans to the Moon.
-And the Saturn V rocket had the herculean task to pull this off.
-This rocket was a massive 363 feet tall and weighed 6,2000,000 pounds!
+Despite the difficulties, engineers safely sent humans to the Moon on board a literal missile.
+The rocket with this assignment was the Saturn V. This rocket was a massive 363 feet tall and weighed 6,2000,000 pounds!